-To prepare the hydraulic jack: insert the third rod of pump lever 1 for the jack into the lug wrench extension.
+To prepare the hydraulic jack: insert the third rod of pump lever on for the jack into the lug wrench extension.

-- Close pressure release screw 3. - To do this, use the flattened section on pump lever 1 to turn pressure release screw 3 clockwise to the stop. - (i) Do not turn pressure release screw (3) more than one or two full turns.
-Hydraulic fluid could otherwise escape. - Insert pump lever 1 with the largest rod into the recess on the jack and secure by turning it clockwise. - Place the jack vertically beneath the jack support points described below.
+- Close pressure release screw 3. - ➤ To do this, use the flattened section on pump lever to turn pressure release screw clockwise to the stop. - (i) Do not turn pressure release screw (a) more than one or two full turns.
+Hydraulic fluid could otherwise escape. - Insert pump lever with the largest rod into the recess on the jack and secure by turning it clockwise. - Place the jack vertically beneath the jack support points described below.